 Dance students may pursue study abroad at University of Auckland, New Zealand; University of Ghana, Legon; and Roehampton University, London.
 With approval from the Dance program, courses at these institutions may fulfill dance major and minor requirements.
 Courses in other disciplines taught at these institutions may also be accepted by Washington University.

-The drama major combines the historical, cultural and literary study of theater and performance with a full array of courses regarding theatrical production, including acting, directing, performance art, design (set, costume, lighting, sound) and playwriting.
+The drama major combines the historical, cultural and theoretical study of theater and performance with a full array of theater production courses, including acting, directing, performance art, design (set, costume, lighting, sound) and playwriting.